learningdevopsfromscratch/early-access/README.md

   2. Next, we're going to create a CI workflow just for our *name-api* service.
      1. Create a file called `name-ci.yaml` under `.github/workflows`
+     2. Add the following contents to the workflow file:
+        ```yaml
+          name: Name API CI

+          run-name: ${{ github.actor }} is running the Name API CI

+          on:
+            push:
+              paths:
+                - './name-api/**'
+                - '.github/workflows/name-ci.yaml'

+          jobs:

+            name-ci:

+              runs-on: ubuntu-latest

+              steps:

+                - name: Checkout code from repository
+                  uses: actions/checkout@v4

+                - name: Set up Python
+                  uses: actions/setup-python@v4
+                  with:
+                    python-version: '3.11'

+                - name: Set Python Path
+                  run: |
+                    echo "PYTHONPATH=${{ github.workspace }}" >> $GITHUB_PATH
+                    echo "${{ github.path }}"
+                  working-directory: name-api

+                - name: Install Python Dependencies
+                  run: |
+                    python -m pip install --upgrade pip
+                    pip install -r requirements.txt
+                  working-directory: name-api

+                - name: Python Unit Test
+                  run: pytest
+                  working-directory: name-api
+        ```

+        The workflow file should look very familiar to you.
+It's almost an identical copy of our `dog-ci.yaml` except we're only looking for changes within the context of the *name-api* service.
+GitHub actions does have a concept of reusable workflows if we wanted to share this logic between the services.
+You can read up more on the reusable workflows [here](https://docs.github.com/en/actions/using-workflows/reusing-workflows).

+        With these two CI workflows, we conclude our improvements on our test suites.
+In the next section, we'll change our focus on how to package our application for distribution.
 #### Building and Shipping Artifacts

 Now that we have our unit test and integration tests, we're ready to package our application into a container image just as we did in the segment titled [Local Development](#local-development).
 In theory, we could have also skipped packaging our application into a container image and just ship the contents to run on a machine with a Python interpeter.
 I'm opting us to use container images as we gain the same benefits of having a build that runs in a predictable manner on any system as long as the system can run the container images.
-Another benefit is many tools such as the *cloud* specific ones on AWS, GCP, or Microsoft Azure give us the option of running our container just by merely uploading it.
-We also have the option of running the container images on Kubernetes, a powerful container ochestrator that is used by many to simplify managing multiple containers.
+Another benefit of containerization is many *cloud* providers offer services which will host our container images with minimal setup; this is sometimes referred to as *serverless* which is kind of an ironic name as the *cloud* provider still runs your container on a server, it's just that they manage the server for you.
+Containerizing our application also opens up the ability to run on Kubernetes, a powerful container ochestrator that is used by many organizations to simplify managing multiple containers.

   1. Before we begin, we'll need a location to store our container images.
 A popular free container registry can be obtained at [Docker Hub](https://hub.docker.com/).
 Register for an account and take note of your credentials for a later step.
   2.